AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-api-examples.md

     `status` can be either **started** or **not_started**.

-4. ### [OPT] Create on-demand Zeuz Node
+4. ### [OPT] Create on-demand ZeuZ Node

-    You can also create an On-demand Zeuz Node that runs in your Zeuz Server.
+    You can also create an On-demand ZeuZ Node that runs in your ZeuZ Server.
-    This enables you to run test cases without even having a Zeuz Node running already.
+    This enables you to run test cases without even having a ZeuZ Node running already.

     To acheive this, you first need to get the current user's `uid` and `username`.
     This can be fetched via the following [API call](https://documenter.getpostman.com/view/10815312/SzfAzSWj#8a04ed77-99c4-4ad0-9926-a87f80afdf32)